arvieFrydenlund/GraphGen/README.md

  `g++ --std=c++20 -DNDEBUG -fno-stack-protector -Wall -Wpedantic -shared -fPIC $(python3 -m pybind11 --includes) -I/usr/include/boost/graph/ -I. undirected_graphs.h directed_graphs.h utils.h generator.cpp -o generator$(python3-config --extension-suffix)`

+Note this works if using the primary system python, if you have multiple versions of python installed [see here where python3-config --extension-suffix fails](https://stackoverflow.com/questions/77112605/what-is-the-prefered-way-of-generating-extension-module-filename-suffix-in-virtu)

 You need to include python library and pybind11 to the compiler options, for Clion include
 examples: